skooter500/DT228-OOP-2015/README.md

 - Figure out how to draw a trend line graph first
 - Then figure out how to scale it so that it fits the screen
-- Then figure out how to leave a border either side of the graph
+- Then figure out how to leave horizontal and vertical borders around the graph
 - Then figure out how to draw the horizontal axis.
 This will be a for loop obviously.
 You might find the following Java/Processing methods useful:
   - [textAlign](https://processing.org/reference/textAlign_.html)
   - [substring](http://www.tutorialspoint.com/java/java_string_substring.htm)
 - Finally figure out how to draw the vertical axis.
 Another loop!
 This is the trickiest part I think

-Try and parameterise as much of yoru sketch with variables, so that youy could reuse the code to graph other types of data.
+Try and parameterise as much of your sketch with variables, so that you could reuse the code to graph other types of data.
 For example, I found it useful to write a method:

 ```Java